dexolacom/web3ConnectorNPM/README.md

 ### Usage

-`import { ConnectButton, setStyles , useSignMessage , useConnectors} from "tech-web3-connector"` - returns balance and address of user wallet , message signing function
+`import { ConnectButton, setStyles , useSignMessage } from "tech-web3-connector"` - returns balance and address of user wallet , message signing function

 For styling `ConnectButton` - for styling use style extension styled-components.

-`setStyles` - hook for classnames styling a ModalWallet `useSignMessage` - takes a string , returns boolean if the signature took place `useConnectors` - accepts a list extension object chaunID : Rpc-Url .
+`setStyles` - hook for classnames styling a ModalWallet `useSignMessage` - takes a string , returns boolean if the signature took place

-### Default ChainIds

-`supportedChainIds: [1, 3, 4, 5, 42, 56, 97]`

 ### Supported Wallets